Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 # Combo Box Creation

-Use one of the methods below to create and use a Combo Box
+Use one of the two methods below to create and use a Combo Box

 #### 1. Create combo box using supplied VBA subroutine

 Call supplied sub `create_combo` to create and configure an ActiveX control combo box.
 Combo Box name is defined in declarations section `Private Const Port_Combo_Name As String = "CP_Selector"`
+Complete the last step to populate the combo box data list with com port names from the host PC.

 #### 2. Create combo box Manually